It's a bit tricky to explain what exactly a file system is in just one sentence.

 These utilities use the logical file system’s API under the hood.

-Apart from these GUI tools, operating systems expose the file system’s APIs via the command-line interfaces as well, like Command Prompt on Windows, and Terminal on Mac and Linux.
+Apart from these GUI tools, operating systems expose the file system’s APIs via the command-line interfaces too, like Command Prompt on Windows, and Terminal on Mac and Linux.

-These text-based interfaces help users do all sorts of file operations in the form of text commands.
-Just like how we did in the previous examples.
+These text-based interfaces help users do all sorts of file operations as text commands - Like how we did in the previous examples.

 File access management

-Not everyone should be able to remove or modify a file they don’t own or update files if they are not authorised to do so.
+Not everyone should be able to remove or modify a file they don’t own or are not authorized to do so.

-Modern file systems provide mechanisms to control users’ access and capabilities with regard to files.
+Modern file systems provide mechanisms to control users’ access and capabilities concerning files.

-This feature is also available in the CLI, where a user can change file ownerships, or limit permissions of each file right from the command line interface.
+This feature is also available in the CLI (Command prompt or Terminal), where a user can change file ownerships or limit permissions of each file right from the command line interface.

-For instance, a file owner (on Linux or Mac) can set a file to be available to the public, like so:
+For instance, a file owner (on Linux or Mac) can configure a file to be available to the public, like so:

 chmod 777 myfile.txt